 I thought that making my own maple syrup would be easy and romantic.
 I would tap that gorgeous old maple and boil it down.
 How hard could it be?
 Read about the mess I made and the results in this issue of Cottage Life magazine.

-“It was June 2010, and we – a group of 30-odd students, instructors, elders, volunteers and children – were entering the second week of a three week pilot semester at the North’s brand new university: the Dechinta Bush University Centre for Research and Learning.
+Teaching looks a lot like learning at Dechinta Bush University.
 This isn’t any old campus.
-The school is located at Blachford Lake Lodge, 25 minutes east of Yellowknife by float plane on the traditional territory of the Yellowknives Dene First Nation.”
+The school is located at Blachford Lake Lodge, 25 minutes east of Yellowknife by float plane on the traditional territory of the Yellowknives Dene First Nation.